bjascob/PythonDataServe/docs/DataContainer.md

 ```
 DataContainer(self, load_fn=None)
 ```
-If the optional `load_fn` is supplied, the pkl or pkl.gz file will be loaded.
+If the optional `load_fn` is supplied, the pkl or pkl.gz file will be loaded into the container.

 **add_object_data**
 ```